 SHL Deductive Reasoning Test – A Definitive Guide With Practice Questions

-If you’re looking for a job where you’ll need to make quick decisions based on the information you’ve been given, there’s a good chance that you’ll need to complete an SHL Deductive Reasoning Test before going in for a job interview.
+If you are looking for a job where you will need to make quick decisions based on the information you’ve been given, there is a good chance that you will need to complete an SHL Deductive Reasoning Test before going in for a job interview.

-Employers use this test to assess a candidate’s logic and reasoning skills and how well they can draw conclusions.
-The SHL deductive reasoning test will also assess their ability to find problems in the information you’ve been presented in this test.
+Employers use deductive reasoning tests to assess a candidate’s logic and reasoning skills and how well they can draw conclusions.
+The SHL deductive reasoning test will also assess their ability to find problems in the information they are presented in this test.

 What is the SHL?

-Saville and Holdsworth Limited (SHL) is a world-famous psychometric test publisher.
-The SHL’s tests are available in more than 150 countries and can be translated into at least 30 languages.
+Saville and Holdsworth Limited (SHL) is a well-known psychometric test publisher.
+The SHL’s tests are available in more than 150 countries and are available in at least 30 languages.

-The SHL has assisted more than 10 000 businesses of different sizes.
-Some of the agency’s clients included Heineken, Danone, Amazon, Microsoft, Credit Suisse, BAE Systems, and Bayer.
+The SHL has assisted more than 10,000 businesses of different sizes and from various industries.
+Some of the agency’s clients include:

 Peter Saville and Roger Holdsworth founded the agency in 1977 and published its first test in 1978.
 The first personality test, the Occupational Personality Questionnaire (OPQ), was later published in 1984.